stillfd/leetcode/README.md

 # leetcode
-this is the repository for storing history of practicing programming supposed to do 30 questions per week!!
+this is the repository for storing history of practicing programming
+\\supposed to do 30 questions per week
+!!